Guruvayurappan: Legend

+According to the Gurupavanapura Mahatmya in the Narada Purana, King Janamejaya performed a sarpa yajna (snake sacrifice) to avenge his father Parikshit's death by the serpent Takshaka.
+Cursed by the dying snakes, Janamejaya developed leprosy, which was later cured when the sage Dattatreya advised him to worship Krishna at Guruvayur.
+Dattatreya revealed that the murti (idol) at Guruvayur was originally given by Vishnu to Brahma, and was later passed down through successive rebirths to Sutapa and Prisni, Kashyapa and Aditi, and Vasudeva and Devaki.

+Before the submergence of Dvaraka at the end of Krishna's avatar, the deity instructed his disciple Uddhava and Brihaspati (Guru) to salvage the murti.
+Accompanied by Vayu (the wind god), Brihaspati retrieved the murti from the sea and carried it south to Kerala.
+Upon their arrival near Trichur, Parashurama, Shiva, and Parvati welcomed them at the Rudratirtha lake.
+Shiva relinquished the lake to the new deity and relocated across the shore to Mammiyur.
+Brihaspati and Vayu then consecrated the idol with the assistance of the divine architect Vishvakarma.
+The site was subsequently named Guruvayur (city of Guru and Vayu) and the deity came to be known as Guruvayurappan.

 Regional myths

 King and the cobra

 An astrologer told a kerala King that he was destined to die from a cobra bite on a particular day.
 He was advised to go and pray before Guruvayurappan.
 The king spent years in meditation and prayer at the feet of the deity.
 One day, the King realized that the time of his death had passed.
 He came back to his palace and asked the astrologer why the prediction was wrong.
 The wise man showed him the mark on his left foot where the cobra had bitten him.
 Since the king was wholly absorbed in God, Who alone can dispense with fate, he did not feel the sting.
 In gratitude, the King built the temple at Guruvayur and set apart funds for the daily routine of the temple.

 Most of the current temple building dates to the 16th and 17th centuries, although devotees funded extensions and additions later.
 The deepastamba (column of lights) was erected in 1836 by a devotee from Thiruvananthapuram.
 The temple has gopurams in the east and the west.
 The eastern gopuram has an inscription which refers to the town as "Gurupavanapura".
 The western gopuram was built in 1747.